scruss/shutdown_button/README.md

 ### Software

-* A Debian-based operating system that uses systemd (tested on Wheezy [RetroPie] and Stretch)
+* A Debian-based operating system that uses systemd (tested on Jessie and Stretch)

 * the `python3-gpiozero` package to provide [GPIO Zero](https://gpiozero.readthedocs.io/en/stable/) (tested on version 1.4.0)